Procedures for Making Enquiries, Appeals and complaints

 • An enquiry involves a review of the original marking and is not a re-mark.

-• By ensuring that marks are reviewed, only those marks that are the result of a genuine marking error, not a difference in judgement, will be changed, which will be fairer to all candidates.
+• By ensuring that marks are reviewed, only those marks that are the result of a genuine marking error, not a difference in judgment, will be changed, which will be fairer to all candidates.

 TLM offers the following enquiry about results services.